cstuartroe/teko/README.md

 **Major design features include:**

- * A robust type and visibility system reminiscient of Java, which provide safety and allow compiled code to run fast
+ * Static typing
  * The freedom of organization of a scripting language - put variable declarations, control blocks, or whatever you want right in the body of a file, no need to wrap it in a class or `main()`!
  * Zero type coercion - made up for with a variety of lightweight conversion syntax (`5$` means `5.to_str()`)
  * Consistency of semantics:
-   * Everything is an object, even types and functions
+   * First-order functions
-     * `typeof(int)` yields `type`, `int.to_str()` yields `"int"`
-     * `typeof((int x) -> x^2)` yields `int(int x)`
    * Everything is a method: e.g., `+` is *always* an alias for `.add()`; `3 + 4` *is* `(3).add(4)`
    * Everything is an expression - assignments and control blocks evaluate to a value
- * Powerful data structures, including primitive arrays, linked lists, labels, maps, sets, structs, and enums
+ * Out of the box data structures, including amortized arrays, labels, maps, sets, structs, and enums
- * Fastidiousness about reference vs. value - functions support a `&` argument operator to pass an argument by reference
- * Easy support for asynchrony, including `begin { }` syntax for threading, `parallel` loops, `async` variables and functions, and even updating and halting function types
- * Support for effect typing of functions, such as marking functions as `async` (asynchronous, and allowed to alter asynchronous variables), `hangs` (pausing execution and needing to be restarted), `updates` (returning multiple values asynchronously), and with `throws` annotation (to denote which errors a method may throw)
  * Elements of functional or functional-by-default style programming:
-   * First-order functions and function closures
+   * First-order functions and closures
    * Fastidiousness about mutability - mutable variables must be declared with the `var` keyword
    * `sees` and `modifies` annotation for all variables a function may read or write, `IO` annotation to permit functions to perform input/output actions
    * Type inference - type may be omitted from declarations
    * Lightweight currying with ellipsis `...` syntax
+ * Purely structural types
+   * Objects can be created without a constructor, by simply listing all members
+   * "Class" definitions are just syntactic sugar - they're actually functions!

 ## Overview